Escalon Truck Accident Lawyer

 - Photograph the scene.
 Take photographs of all involved vehicles and any visible injuries, street signs, scattered road debris, and a general view of the aftermath and area of the collision.

 - Get the names and contact information of any witnesses.
 Police may come to the accident scene to investigate and facilitate the exchange of information between the parties.
 They will usually get statements from any witnesses.
 If the police do not respond to the scene, it is up to the involved parties to exchange information.
 Get the truck driver's name and the full name of the company they work for.
-Independent witness contact information will be beneficial if there ends up being conflicting accounts of what happened.
+Independent witness contact information will be beneficial if there are conflicting accounts of what happened.

 If you were injured in a big rig accident caused by a negligent truck driver, you would want to make a claim against the driver and trucking company to be compensated for your losses.
 Some potential damages for which you may seek recovery are: